ZenderB3D/pp_docs/docs/Quickrigs/simplepiston.md

 Note:

 When the align to active option is used, the use axis setting is rather important and when wrongly set, the piston may disappear until you set the right one.
 The y axis should point towards the B empty.
-The show axes option can be used to confirm the correct setting.
-The rod object axes should match those of the armature.
+In addition, both UI elements that appear briefly should have the same orientation.